zdharma-continuum/zinit/docs/preinstalling-plugins.md

 # Preinstalling Plugins

-If you create a Docker image that uses Zplugin, or want to install turbo-loaded plugins before the shell starts interactively, you can invoke the zplugin-scheduler function in such a way, that it:
+If you create a Docker image that uses Zplugin, or want to install Turbo-loaded plugins before the shell starts interactively, you can invoke the zplugin-scheduler function in such a way, that it:

  - installs plugins without waiting for the prompt (i.e. it's script friendly),